ajrcarey/pdfium-render/README.md

 Release 0.8.20 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
 A new `examples/create_annotations.rs` example demonstrates the extended functionality.

-Release 0.8.19 adds the `PdfBookmark::children_len()` function for returning the number of direct child nodes of a bookmark without the need for iteration, and fixes a bug in `PdfPage::flatten()` to ensure that the flatten operation takes immediate effect; previously, it was necessary to drop and reload the page after calling `PdfPage::flatten()` in order to see the result of the operation.

 ## Binding to Pdfium